-Previous Version number Date of Review/Modification Reason for Review/Modification New Version Number FMS&LS/SOP/003/002 QUB-HTA-02 08/10/12 Rewrite because of integration to Research Governance v1.0 Version 1.0 20/06/13 Clarification on the procedures to be followed when samples are released to University researchers from the Northern Ireland Biobank.
-Addition of information for recording and tracking cell cultures which contain cells created v2.0 Version 2.0 06/10/14 inside the human body.
-Periodic review.
+Previous Version Date of Reason for New Version number Review/Modification Review/Modification Number FMS&LS/SOP/003/002 08/10/12 Rewrite because of v1.0 QUB-HTA-02 integration to Research Governance Version 1.0 20/06/13 Clarification on the procedures to be followed when samples are released to University researchers from the Northern Ireland Biobank.
+Addition of information for recording and tracking cell cultures which contain cells created inside the human body. v2.0 Version 2.0 06/10/14 Periodic review.
 Queen's Online replaced by Research Governance Website included on cover page.
-Appendix 1 details updated to reflect new Tissue Register content. v3.0 Version 3.0 10/04/2017 Review in response to Human Tissue Authority's Codes of Practice and Standards update. v4.0
+Appendix 1 details updated to reflect new Tissue Register content. v3.0 Version 3.0 10/04/2017 Review in response to Human Tissue Authority's Codes of Practice and Standards update. v4.0 Version 4.0 17/05/2019 Periodic review.
+Logo and name of Chair updated on cover page.
+Web links updated. v5.0